shibut12/diary-of-a-polyglot-programmer/Unit testing/JavaScript-TypeScript/readme.md

 ## SinonJS

-Sinon `v5.0.7` is written in _ES5.1` and requires no transpiler aor polyfills on Node.js LTS versions.
+__Sinon__ is a JavaScript library which allows to isolate the code that we are testing.
+Sinon `v5.0.7` is written in _ES5.1` and requires no transpiler or polyfills on Node.js LTS versions.

 ### Fakes